1 / 4

 PureTrails New Zealand specialises in cycle tours in the South Island primarily for the baby boomer generation.
 They operate during October – May and offer a series of 5 day tours throughout the island from the easy to the more challenging end of the spectrum, which include comfortable accommodation, vehicle support and wholesome meals.
 The company is based near Christchurch Airport, where the tours start/finish.

-Bike the Alps 2 Ocean cycle trail with PureTrails NZs 6 day tour.
-Cycle the epic 320km trail featuring the most stunning scenery in the South Island, with full vehicle support, comfortable en-suite accommodation, and all your meals taken care of.
+Bike the Alps 2 Ocean trail with PureTrails NZs 6 day 'EPIC' tour.
+Cycle the epic 320km trail featuring the most stunning scenery in the South Island, with full vehicle support, comfortable en-suite accommodation, and all your meals taken care

 ¿Tienes una gran historia para contar?
 Agrega tu artículo